 - 2 tbsp lemon juice

-- PREPARE PEACHES: For easy peeling, carefully drop peaches into a pot of boiling water.
-Boil for 1 minute.
-Lift out peaches, empty water and run under cold water.
+- PEEL AND SLICE PEACHES: For easy peeling, carefully drop peaches into a pot of boiling water.
+Boil for 60-90 seconds.
+Drain water and run cold water over peaches in pot.
 Slip skins off the peaches.
-Use small knife to peel stubborn spots.
+Use small knife to peel stubborn spots if needed.
 Cut peaches in half and remove pits.
 Slice or chop into smaller pieces.
+Note 1.

 - PREPARE ORANGES: Zest an orange and set aside.
 Peel orange(s) and cut inside flesh into small pieces.
+Remove large pieces of whitish fibrous layers.
 You should have about 1 cup.

 - PREPARE MIXTURE TO COOK: Place peaches, zest, oranges, sugar and lemon juice in a large pot (mixture should only take up about 1/3 of pot).
 Squish the mixture with a potato masher or your hands.
 (I use my hands).
 It's ok to leave some chunks of peaches.

-- MAKE MARMALADE: Heat mixture to medium high and bring to a boil.
-Lower heat to about medium (6 on my dial) and boil on a medium rolling boil for 15-22 minutes (depending on how loose or thick you like your marmalade), stirring occasionally to prevent scorching on the bottom.
+- COOK MARMALADE: Heat mixture to medium high and bring to a boil.
+Lower heat to about medium (6 on my dial) and boil on a medium rolling boil for 20-30 minutes (depending on how loose or thick you like your marmalade), stirring occasionally to prevent scorching on the bottom.
 The amount of time will depend on speed of boil and size of pot.
-(Note 1 - how to tell marmalade is done.)
+(Note 2 - how to tell marmalade is done.)
 Taste and adjust flavors as needed e.g. add a bit more lemon juice or sugar as you like.

-- STORE THE MARMALADE: Pour marmalade into jars that have been run through the dishwasher or washed in very hot water.
+- STORE THE MARMALADE: Pour marmalade into jars.
 Cool, then cover tightly and store in the fridge.

 - How to tell if marmalade is done: If you have a candy/fry thermometer, look for a temperature of 210-220F.
 If you don't, scoop up some marmalade with a spoon and let it drip off the spoon.
 If it drips off very quickly, cook some more.
 If it drips slowly and coats the spoon, it's done.